 Another Beer, Please

 What does this brief analysis purport to show?
 It argues that the sense in which people accept that science serves man is a false sense, since science is in these typical ways being used to destroy man—in his humanity and in his joy of living.
 Moreover it is getting through to decent people that on a planet the resources of which are only now becoming recognized as finite, prosperity for all is a delusory goal.
 We buy increasing prosperity for we few at the expense of the many who can never attain it.
 As the alienation grows, there is increasing resistance to the idea of yet more science, with the result that new proposals for handling old problems by the use of computers and telecommunications are often greeted with something approaching public hysteria.
-I am thinking of electronic files on the citizen, or the kind of governmental control system that I described [in the preceding lecture].
+I am thinking of electronic files on the citizen, or the kind of governmental control system that I described earlier.
 The point is that this panic is well justified, so long as society continues down the existing path, following its technological nose.
 Yet if societary institutions are to escape the fate of catastrophic instability, we shall very certainly need new systems of these kinds.

 It follows that science has to be handled in a new way.
 There is only one solution that I can see.
 It is to remove the control of science and technology from those who alone can finance its development, and to vest its control in the people.
 As to scientists and technologists themselves, they are truly servants of that public; whereas the present tendency is to turn them into an elite instrument of those who have the economic power over scientific systems themselves.
 That way lies technocracy, and we are perilously close to it already.